gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 **Walk-through**

 The algorithm starts by sampling a group of points (e.g. group of 2 points for line fitting).
 Model parameters (e.g. $y_i = a*x_i + b$) are derived from this group of points.
 This is the fitting step.
 Based on the fit, a number of inliers (e.g. points close to the line) is determined.
 The fraction of inliers from all data points attests quality of (model) fit.
 Models with high confidence are now refitted to all data points.
+This is the refinement step.
 This process repeats for $k$ iterations.

 <div class="fig figcenter">
   <img src="{{ site.baseurl }}/assets/pixels/RANSAC-3-sample-runs.png">